 Do you like drool?
 You better, because Newfies drool.
 Dry mouthed Newf you say?
 Hogwash I say.
 Sure some Newfies drool less than others, but there are no guarantees.
 Will you put you dry-mouthed Newf in the pound when he slobbers all over Aunt Edna after a big drink?
 Get a hamster instead.
 Do you like a perfectly clean house?
 Get a lizard.
 Or a maid—or three.

 Don’t get me wrong.
 Newfies are the most loving creatures I have ever had the pleasure to be with.
 They are by far the best pets in the world.
 They have some serious side effects though, and most people don’t appreciate them at first.
-You know all those funny stories about Annie, they are all true.
+You know all those funny stories about Annie and Cozy?
+They are all true.
 Sure I might use some interesting words to entertain, but I assure you, the laughs are at my expense.
 Consider them all cautionary tales.
 I assure you, Annie really did destroy the screen door—twice.

 If you’ve gotten this far and haven’t been offended or pissed off by what I’ve said, then perhaps you are the right kind of person for a Newfie.
 Go buy some books, talk to some breeders and visit some big slobbery dogs.
 If you truly are Newfie-people, your life will change forever—for the better.

-If you are considering a Newfie, then consider joining my Newfoundland forum at http://www.newf.net.
+If you are considering a Newfie, then consider joining a Newfoundland forum such as Newf Net.
 There are some great people there who will be more than happy to help you out with your decision and point you to some people that know more than I do about the breed.
 There are also many other online resources available, and I suggest you try them all.